Haroune213/messagingApp/README.md

 # messagingApp

-A prototype for a messaging app using golang and react
+A prototype for a messaging app using golang and HTMX